Ndowner1/NY-Website-Sketch/README.md

+# Sample Website

-# A Sample website has been created to give various details about New York State including, cities, regions, income level, and unique facts.
+ A Sample website has been created to give various details about New York State including, cities, regions, income level, and unique facts.
-# Basic form validation has been implemented for test and practice.
+ Basic form validation has been implemented for test and practice.
 No back end has been established.
-# 1. Image References are listed here:
+ 1. Image References are listed here:
 -<img src="New York Regional Map.jpg" alt="The regions of New York State" id="newyorkmap">
 REFERENCES: https://esd.ny.gov/file/esd-regional-mapjpg